vthinsel/Python_UDP_Receiver/README.md

 - The "advanced" UDP sender UDPSend_timed which sends the captured UDP data including the timing of the data, reflecting the original UDP flow

+- The UDP_proxy which you can use in case you need to replicate udp data towards several destinations (upto 3)

 A sample UDP stream from ProjectCars is included as reference.